More at rubyonrails.org:

 end

-Within the block of member routes, each route name specifies the HTTP verb that will be recognized.
-You can use get, patch, put, post, or delete here .
 If you don't have multiple member routes, you can also pass :on to a route, eliminating the block:

 resources :photos do

-get 'preview', on: :member
+get "preview", on: :member

 end

-You can leave out the :on option, this will create the same member route except that the resource id value will be available in params[:photo_id] instead of params[:id].
+You can also leave out the :on option, this will create the same member route except that the resource id value will be available in params[:photo_id] instead of params[:id].
 Route helpers will also be renamed from preview_photo_url and preview_photo_path to photo_preview_url and photo_preview_path.

-2.10.2 Adding Collection Routes
+2.10.2.
+Adding Collection Routes

 To add a route to the collection, use a collection block: